csev/moodle-misc/gradeutil/README.md

 table.

-TODO: I did not deal with the case where there was a grade in the active grades table but it was too low - te code just dies if it sees this.
+TODO: I did not deal with the case where there was a grade in the active grades table but it was too low - the code just dies if it sees this.
 It would be pretty easy to craft an UPDATE statement (actually much easier than the INSERT) to change the data - but since I was not facing that problem - I did not write code I did not test.